 Q: I’ve been running my own business for the last 10 years and several staff have been here since the beginning.
 However, we are having trouble retaining new hires.
 Anytime someone new joins, it starts off extremely well – but then they leave after two to three years.
 How can I grow my business when I can’t retain new people?
+How do I improve our retention rate?

 A: While turnover in an organisation is normal and healthy, it appears that you are struggling to retain employees at a particular stage in their career.
 This may be due to internal factors or to external ‘pulls’ from competitors.
 The modern career is often characterised by three- to five-year cycles.
 Ensuring employees are engaged and developing through these cycles should ensure the longevity of your workforce.
 You must gather information on why it is happening from as many sources as possible.
 Here are a few pointers: